Once you’ve started directing effort and funds toward earning income as a musician, congratulations, you’re in the music business!

-Income tax and GST/HST
+Income Tax and GST/HST

-Cash planning and budgeting
+Cash Planning and Budgeting

-Touring is expensive and fraught with unforeseen expenses like vehicle and gear repairs, weather-related problems and a myriad of other unplanned possibilities.
-Recording costs can also get away from you if you’re not careful.
+Touring is expensive and fraught with unforeseen expenses like vehicle and gear repairs, weather-related problems, cancelled gigs and more.
+As well, recording costs can also get away from you if you’re not careful.